Usheninte/kup-js/projects/02-library-presentations/README.md

 ---

-Incorporated into the exist `React.js` file, this is as follows:
+Incorporated into the existing `React.js` file, this is as follows:

 ```js
 class ClassComponent extends React.Component {